MontanaFlossCo/Flint-Documentation/guides/shortcuts.md

 }
 ```

-This will allow the user to create a shortcut to an `NSUserActivity` that will invoke the action with the `documentRef` input supplied.
+This will allow the user to create a shortcut to an `NSUserActivity` that will invoke the action with the `currentDocument` input supplied.

 ## Next steps